 In a joint announcement by the Australian Competition and Consumer Commission (ACCC) and The Hon Paul Fletcher MP Minister for Communications, Cyber Safety and the Arts, the Government announced that it has directed the ACCC to proceed to develop a mandatory code of conduct to govern commercial arrangements between digital platforms and news media businesses.
 The code is intended to address bargaining power imbalances created by the global power of tech and social media giants.
 The elements that the code will cover include the sharing of data, the ranking and display of news content and the monetisation and sharing of revenue generated from news.
 A draft of the mandatory code will be released for consultation by the ACCC before the end of July, with the code to be finalised soon after.

 This announcement is an acceleration of timing and toughening of the Government’s position compared with the “voluntary code” proposed in the Government response to the ACCC’s Digital Platforms Inquiry (DPI) in December last year.
 The catalyst for the fast-tracked implementation of a code has been the coronavirus pandemic, which has led to a significant reduction in the advertising revenue that news outlets rely on.
-The Government’s media release also suggested that the shift to a mandatory rather than voluntary had resulted from the fact that discussions on the “voluntary code” between the ACCC and these platforms had not progressed at an suitable rate, and the likelihood of a voluntary agreement between the parties was doubtful.
+The Government’s media release also suggested that the shift to a mandatory rather than voluntary code has resulted from the fact that discussions on the “voluntary code” between the ACCC and these platforms had not progressed at a suitable rate, and the likelihood of a voluntary agreement between the parties was doubtful.
 The Government also emphasised the need for reliable public interest journalism, particularly during this time.

 DPI and Government response last year